Nissan Patrol: GU IV onwards

 For the 2005 model year a significant facelift model was released, with new headlights, box flares on each guard and larger tail lights.
 The troubles that plagued the ZD30 diesel around the variable turbo geometry were resolved by this refresh.

 That same year, Nissan stopped selling the Safari in Japan due to poor sales.
 Nissan also made a two-door pickup version of the Y61 series available as cab chassis and with a style side tray in some markets.
 The Pickup entered production at the Nissan Shatai plant in April 2011.
 Although a new generation Patrol/Safari was launched, this Y61 series was kept in production until 2024 for users who required a more rugged, simpler vehicle.

-Its TB48DE engine is very popular among the tuning community in the Middle East, especially in the UAE.
-The TB48DE engine is easily modifiable and is shown to be able to handle over 2,000 hp for several sand hills and sand drag challenges in the region.
+Its TB48DE engine is popular among tuning enthusiasts in the Middle East, particularly in the United Arab Emirates.
+The engine's robust cast-iron block and aftermarket support have made it a popular platform for turbocharged performance builds, with specialized racing examples producing more than 1000 hp.

 As of 2014, Nissan discontinued the fifth generation model worldwide, except for South Africa, the Middle East, Paraguay, Haiti, Philippines, Nepal, Bolivia, Sri Lanka, and some African and Eastern European countries where the 4x4 competed against the Toyota Land Cruiser (J70).
 In Australia, the Y61 was sold until 2016, alongside the Y62.

-Several special edition trims have been also been released in respective regions where the Y61 was and are currently being sold, of which some of them are The Presidential edition and 4XPRO edition (Philippines), The Legend edition (Philippines, South Africa and Australia), The 'Special' Super Safari edition (Middle East), The Falcon edition (Middle East), Gazelle, Gazelle Storm and Gazelle X editions (Middle East).
+Several special edition trims have been also been released in respective regions where the Y61 was and are currently being sold, of which some of them are The Presidential edition and 4XPRO edition (Philippines), The Legend edition (Philippines, South Africa and Australia), The 'Special' Super Safari edition (Middle East), The Falcon edition (Middle East), Gazelle, Gazelle Storm, Gazelle X editions and Al Ostoura (Middle East).

 The Y61 was still being produced for and used by United Nations agencies across different countries as well as some military branches and government sectors.
 They are mainly being used as security escorts vehicles, chief personnel carriers and off pavement patrol units.
 Production finally ended in 2024, and the model listing has been removed from official Nissan websites as of 2024.